 What if we told you that history’s most infamous ocean liner had a twin sister?
 What’s more, one that lived (almost) happily ever after?
-Today we’re hopping aboard the “Olympic,” the identical ship that was made in tandem with its ill-fated sister.
+As we mark 111 years since the Titanic sunk to the bottom of the ocean, we’re hopping aboard the “Olympic,” the identical ship that was made in tandem with its ill-fated sister.
 From those four iconic funnels and a noticeable lack of lifeboats on deck, to a grand staircase worthy of Jack Dawson’s ghost, she’s the spitting image of her other half…

 Both the Titanic and Olympic were launched in 1911 by White Star Line, one of the companies competing to make bigger and better “superliners,” and financed partially by American tycoon J.P.
 Morgan, who was actually set to sail aboard the Titanic before opting out at the last minute.
 The two vessels were practically mirror images of one another: